trans-travel/trans-travel/us/ky.md

  * The State does provide some trans medical care in prisons, although it appears this does not meet the current WPATH standard of care.
- * Federal regulations protecting trans people in were blocked in Tennessee due to the Tennessee v Becerra preliminary injunction on July 3, 2024.
+ * Federal regulations protecting trans people in were blocked in Kentucky due to the Tennessee v Becerra preliminary injunction on July 3, 2024.
 Thus trans people do not have many of the federal protections on the basis of sex when obtaining medical care in this state.